rkotze/rkotze.github.io/_posts/2018-04-26-async-await-promise-testing.md

 What do promises solve in our code?

-Whenever you wanted to resolve some data asynchronously it has to be done via a callback.
+Whenever you wanted to resolve some data **asynchronously** it has to be done via a **callback**.
 What this led to in complex applications is known as "callback hell", when the first data fetch was resolved another data fetch needs to happen after.
 This would repeat a few times, creating a "nice" sideways pyramid in your code.

-Promises mostly solved that problem by chaining.
-Each step resolved data and pass it along to the next function known as a `then`.
+**Promises** mostly solved that problem by chaining.
+Each step resolved data and pass it along to the next `then` function.

 ## Using promises